iXce/make_webpage/README.md

 Text
 ----
-Either just a standard MATLAB string or a struct with .type = 'text' an .text = 'yourstring'
+Either just a standard MATLAB string or a struct with `.type = 'text'` an `.text = 'yourstring'`

 Images & videos
 ---------------
-Either just a path (or possibly just a matrix for images), or make a struct with .type = 'image' (or 'video') and .url = 'on_disk_path_to_image'
+Either just a path (or possibly just a matrix for images), or make a struct with `.type = 'image'` (or `'video'`) and `.url = 'on_disk_path_to_image'`

-If you want to display a matrix in your code as an image and want to specify additional parameters make a struct with .type = 'image' and use the .data field instead of the .url one.
+If you want to display a matrix in your code as an image and want to specify additional parameters make a struct with `.type = 'image'` and use the `.data` field instead of the `.url` one.
 The image will be saved to disk with reasonable settings and everything else will be transparent.

 Currently only .mp4 and .webm video should correctly work.
-Might require some brother-specific tricks.
+Might require some browser-specific tricks.

-You can specify the width and height at which the image or video should be displayed by using the .width and .height fields.
+You can specify the width and height at which the image or video should be displayed by using the `.width` and `.height` fields.
 If you only specify one of them, the toolbox will try to preserve the original aspect ratio.

 Image thumbnails & lightbox popups
 ----------------------------------
-Set the .popup field to something (1 is good enough) to have the image being displayed as a thumbnail (which will be produced at the size specified by .width/.height (same as for images/videos)) and a lightbox with the full resolution image come up when you click on it.
+Set the `.popup` field to something (1 is good enough) to have the image being displayed as a thumbnail (which will be produced at the size specified by `.width`/`.height` (same as for images/videos)) and a lightbox with the full resolution image come up when you click on it.

 Galleries
 ---------
-As for thumbnails and lightbox popus, set the .popup field to 'gallery'.
-You can specify a title to display through the .title field.
+As for thumbnails and lightbox popus, set the `.popup` field to `'gallery'`.
+You can specify a title to display through the `.title` field.
 All images will be displayed in a single gallery per page, which can be browsed by left/right arrows or visual buttons.

 Comments
 --------
-Just a struct with .type = 'comment'.
+Just a struct with `.type = 'comment'`.
 Note that this service is using an external server running a tiny Django app which serves these comments, server which might go AWOL at any time with your comments.

 Plots
 -----
-Struct with .type = 'plot', .xdata = 1d or 2d matrix of values (2d if multiple
+Struct with `.type = 'plot'`, `.xdata =` 1d or 2d matrix of values (2d if
-plots), same for .ydata
+multiple plots), same for `.ydata`

 XKCD-like plots
 ---------------
-Struct with .type = 'xkcdplot', .xdata = 1d or 2d matrix of values (2d if
+Struct with `.type = 'xkcdplot'`, `.xdata =` 1d or 2d matrix of values (2d if
-multiple plots), same for .ydata.
-You can specify .minx, .maxx, .miny, .maxy, .xlabel, .ylabel, .title fields (min/max* handle the axis limits, the other are the axis labels and plot title).
-You can also specify curves colors through .colors = a cell array of colors (one per curve).
+multiple plots), same for `.ydata`.
+You can specify `.minx`, `.maxx`, `.miny`, `.maxy`, `.xlabel`, `.ylabel`, `.title` fields (min/max* handle the axis limits, the other are the axis labels and plot title).
+You can also specify curves colors through `.colors =` a cell array of colors (one per curve).

 Heatmap
 -------
-Struct with .type = 'heatmap', .data = yourdatamatrix.
+Struct with `.type = 'heatmap'`, `.data = yourdatamatrix`.
 Produces a nice colored heatmap with value-at-cursor-position tooltips.
-You can specify a custom colormap by putting a cell of strings in .colormap field.
+You can specify a custom colormap by putting a cell of strings in `.colormap` field.
 The default colormap is not the usual rainbow colormap, but rather one from [1].

 Subpages
 --------
-Just put a cell into a 2d cell (putting a cell into a 1d cell will lead to a 2d table page), which will make a "Subpage" link in the current page, or put your subpage cell as a .subpage field of another object, on which the link to the subpage will be added.
-If you use the latter, you can also specify the .subpage_title and .subpage_description fields.
-If you want to make a text link, make your item as before plus with .type = 'text' and .text = 'the-link-text'.
+Just put a cell into a 2d cell (putting a cell into a 1d cell will lead to a 2d table page), which will make a "Subpage" link in the current page, or put your subpage cell as a `.subpage` field of another object, on which the link to the subpage will be added.
+If you use the latter, you can also specify the `.subpage_title` and `.subpage_description` fields.
+If you want to make a text link, make your item as before plus with `.type = 'text'` and `.text = 'the-link-text'` (as for a simple text object).

 Stacks
 ------
 A stack of items on top of each other, with a set of tabs to switch between items.
-Define it as a struct with .type = 'stack', .stack = cellofitems and .labels = cellofstrings
+Define it as a struct with `.type = 'stack'`, `.stack =` cellofitems and `.labels =` cellofstrings

 Pagination
 ==========
-See the params.paged and params.header_lines parameters described at the top of the page.
-The same parameters are also accepted through --paged and --header_lines CLI options.
+See the `params.paged` and `params.header_lines` parameters described at the top of the page.
+The same parameters are also accepted through `--paged` and `--header_lines` CLI options.

 How to add a new object type
 ============================